In Praise of Catppuccin

 This is the first time I'm using the MDX support I added to the site months ago.
 Seemed like as good an excuse as any.

-There's something deeply satisfying about opening any app and seeing the same familiar colors.
+There's something satisfying about opening any app and seeing the same familiar colors.
 It makes everything feel like it belongs to the same system instead of just being a collection of mismatched interfaces.
-It's the kind of visual consistency that shouldn't matter as much as it does, but somehow it really does.
+It's visual consistency that shouldn't matter, but it does.
 I still switch between light and dark modes depending on the time of day, Latte in the morning, Mocha by evening.
 Same aesthetic, different brightness.
 I just wish more tools respected system theme preferences and supported paired light/dark colour schemes, even most code editors ignore this.
 VS Code forks don't always bother, though Zed actually gets it right.
 I have very specific feelings about which variant belongs when.
-Dark mode during daytime is a waste of those clean, luminous day colors, honestly.
+Dark mode during daytime is a waste of those clean, luminous day colors.

-Look, I know caring this much about hex codes and background colors is absurd.
-But when a color scheme just works and you stop thinking about it, or in my case think about it constantly because you're weirdly delighted by it, that's worth celebrating.
+And yes, I know caring this much about hex codes and background colors is absurd.
+But when a color scheme just works and you stop thinking about it, or in my case think about it constantly because you're weirdly delighted by it, that's worth nerding out over.
 Even if it's a little bit silly.